-TR

-means a permanent deterioration or loss of intellectual capacity that requires you to be under continual care and supervision by someone else for at least four hours per day.

-Significant cognitive impairment which is directly or indirectly caused by alcohol or drug abuse is excluded.

-MT r

-means a permanent deterioration or loss of intellectual capacity that requires you to be under continual care and supervision by someone else for at least eight hours per day.

-Significant cognitive impairment which is directly or indirectly caused by alcohol or drug abuse is excluded.

-single loss of limb or eye

-means the total and permanent loss of use of:

-one foot; orone hand; or

-sight in one eye whether aided or unaided (evidenced by visual acuity less than 6/60 in the eye after correction).

-stroke

-means the suffering of a stroke defined as an acute cerebrovascular event producing neurological deficit, with infarction of brain tissue or intracranial or subarachnoid haemorrhage, diagnosed by a neurologist.
+TR means a permanent deterioration or loss of intellectual capacity that requires you to be under TP continual care and supervision by a third party for at least four hours per day. кс means a permanent deterioration or loss of MT intellectual capacity that requires you to be under continual care and supervision by a third party for at least eight hours per day. single loss of limb or eye means the total and permanent loss of use of: EI one foot; or кс one hand; or TP sight in one eye whether aided or unaided (evidenced by visual acuity less than 6/60 in the eye after correction). means the suffering of a stroke defined as an TR кс stroke acute cerebrovascular event producing neurological deficit, with infarction of brain tissue or intracranial or subarachnoid haemorrhage, diagnosed by a neurologist.
 This requires clear evidence, supported by neuroimaging or other investigations.